Cohabitation & Palimony Agreements in Hackensack

 There was a time in New Jersey family law when a party could file a suit, called a palimony suit, to enforce an oral, unwritten, or implied agreement between the parties for financial support.
 Such a time has passed, and New Jersey no longer recognizes palimony contracts unless they are in writing.
 It is for this reason that even for those who choose to remain unmarried but live with another in a family-like relationship, consideration should be given to the potential ramifications of a separation should occur at some point in the future.

-At Laterra & Hodge, LLC, our Hackensack family law attorneys can assist with the negotiation and drafting of cohabitation agreements, making sure that all possible future scenarios are considered in advance.
+At Laterra & Hodge, LLC, our Hackensack attorneys can assist with the negotiation and drafting of cohabitation agreements, making sure that all possible future scenarios are considered in advance.
 Call our firm at (201) 580-2240 to schedule a free initial consultation.